Jang Seok-hwan

-Jang Seok-hwan (born 11 October 2004) is a South Korean footballer who currently plays as a left-back for Suwon Bluewings.
+Jang Seok-hwan (born 11 October 2004) is a South Korean footballer who currently plays as a left-back for Gwangju FC, on loan from Suwon Bluewings.

 Club career

 In June 2021, while at the Yongin Football Center, Jang was invited by German side Bayern Munich to be part of their World Squad initiative, representing the club in international friendlies.
 Ahead of the 2023 season, he was announced as a new signing for then-K League 1 side Suwon Bluewings.
 After no appearances in his first season, he made his professional debut in March 2024 against Seoul E-Land.

 International career

 Jang was called up to the South Korea under-23 side for the 2024 Maurice Revello Tournament.